 Quarterly Attribution Analysis

 When reviewing performance attribution on our portfolio, please be aware that we construct the portfolio from the bottom up, one stock at a time.
 Each stock is included in the portfolio if it meets our rigorous investment criteria.
 To help manage risk, we are aware of our sector and security weights, but we do not include a holding to achieve a target sector allocation or to approximate an index.
 Our exposure to any given sector is purely a result of our stock selection process.

 The Fund may use leverage and is especially likely to do so when we believe prospects for businesses are favorable and stock prices of those businesses do not reflect those prospects.
-As of March 31, 2013, Baron Partners Fund had 121.1% of its net assets invested in securities, and this use of leverage in an up market contributed significantly to relative results.
+As of September 30, 2016, Baron Partners Fund had 136.3% of its net assets invested in securities, and this use of leverage in an up market contributed 170 basis points to relative performance.

 Aside from leverage, Financials investments and lack of exposure to the underperforming Consumer Staples sector, which fell 4.6% in the index, contributed the most to relative results.
 Within Financials, significantly larger exposure to this strong performing sector and outperformance of The Charles Schwab Corp. and Arch Capital Group Ltd. added value.
 Schwab was the second largest contributor on an absolute basis, while Arch’s shares performed well after reporting solid quarterly results, driven by profitable underwriting, modest catastrophe losses, and favorable reserve development.